aces/Loris/modules/mri_violations/test/TestPlan.md

 6. Ensure all filters and sorting work in the `Resolved` tab.
 7. Click on the question mark on the right upper side of the windows and ensure that the help content about MRI Violation is showing up and is up-to-date.
+8. Ensure user has access to this page if and only if he/she has either permission `mri_violations_view_allsite` or `mri_violations_view_ownsite`.
+9. Check that if the user only has the permission `mri_violations_view_ownsite`, he/she is not allowed to see the violations associated to sites other than his/her own.
+10. Check that the violations for which the site is unknown can always be seen no matter what permission the user has (violated_scans_view_allsite or violated_scans_view_ownsite).

 ### MRI Protocol Violations Page
  This page contains two